MicrosoftDocs/azure-monitor-docs/articles/advisor/advisor-reference-operational-excellence-recommendations.md

 ### Upgrade to the latest version of the Immersive Reader SDK

-We have identified resources under this subscription using outdated versions of the Immersive Reader SDK.
+We identified resources under this subscription using outdated versions of the Immersive Reader SDK.
 The latest version of the Immersive Reader SDK provides you with updated security, performance, and an expanded set of features for customizing and enhancing your integration experience.

 Learn more about [Azure AI Immersive Reader](/azure/ai-services/immersive-reader/).

 ### Upgrade to the latest version of the Immersive Reader SDK

-We have identified resources under this subscription using outdated versions of the Immersive Reader SDK.
-The latest version of the Immersive Reader SDK provides you with updated security, performance and an expanded set of features for customizing and enhancing your integration experience.
+We identified resources under this subscription using outdated versions of the Immersive Reader SDK.
+The latest version of the Immersive Reader SDK provides you with updated security, performance, and an expanded set of features for customizing and enhancing your integration experience.

 Learn more about [Cognitive Service - ImmersiveReaderSDKRecommendation (Upgrade to the latest version of the Immersive Reader SDK)](https://aka.ms/ImmersiveReaderAzureAdvisorSDKLearnMore).